andy-hanson/mason/README.md

 		+ 1 1

+### Dict value blocks

+A dict block ending in a value will assign the dict's values as members of the value of the last line.
+(So, the result may not be of type Dict.)
+This is useful for defining functions with properties.

+	is-three?.
+		doc.
+"Whether `a` is equal to 3."
+		|a
+			=? a 3

+Which brings us to:

 ### Make functions, call functions

 Functions are written as indented blocks preceded by `|` and a argument names.